google/agi/DEVDOC.md

 commands to rebuilt the initial state: once the user requests a specific replay, only the (transformed) capture commands needs to be replayed.

-If the user-requested replay do require to transform the initial commands, then the pre-warm replay is abandonned and a new replay of the transformed inital commands and then the transformed capture commands is executed.
+If the user-requested replay does require to transform the initial commands, then the pre-warm replay is abandonned and a new replay of the transformed inital commands and then the transformed capture commands are executed.